CentreForDigitalHumanities/backbone-util/README.md

 ##### Type `UserSettings`

 This is the base type of the parameter passed to `getUserMixin`.
-It is an object with four string properties: `loginUrl`, `logoutUrl`, `registerUrl` and `confirmRegistrationUrl`.
+It is an object with four required string properties, `loginUrl`, `logoutUrl`, `registerUrl` and `confirmRegistrationUrl`, and two optional string properties, `permissionsAttribute` and `registrationKeyName`.

 ##### Type `User`